 Legal protections for business and property rights can be undermined by bureaucracy, poor judicial safeguards, and corruption.
 The government directly or indirectly controls property in key industries such as oil, minerals, and aviation.

 Violence against women, including domestic violence and rape, is widespread, but rarely reported.
-There are no specific laws forbidding domestic violence other than the assault statutes already on the books.
-During the conflict in Pool, there was a reported increase in gender-based violence.
+There are no specific laws forbidding domestic violence other than general assault statutes.

 Men are legally considered the head of the household, and divorce settlements are thus skewed against women.
 Adultery is illegal for both men and women, but women convicted of the crime face a potential prison sentence, while the penalty for men is a fine.